JasperFx/jasper/docs/guide/messaging/routing.md

 shown in this page.
 :::

-When you publish a message using `IMessagePublisher` or `IExecutionContext` without explicitly setting the Uri of the desired destination, Jasper has to invoke the known message routing rules and dynamic subscriptions to figure out which locations should receive the message.
+When you publish a message using `IMessagePublisher` or `IMessageContext` without explicitly setting the Uri of the desired destination, Jasper has to invoke the known message routing rules and dynamic subscriptions to figure out which locations should receive the message.
 Consider this code that publishes a `PingMessage`: